Can You Wear Contacts With Pink Eye

 If you think you may have pink eye, see a doctor so you can get a proper diagnosis and treatment plan.
 Treatment for pink eye depends on the type of infection or inflammation causing it.
 Bacterial infections are usually treated with antibiotic eyedrops while viral infections typically clear up on their own without treatment within 1-2 weeks.
 Allergy-related pink eye can be treated with antihistamine eyedrops or oral medications to reduce inflammation and itching associated with allergies.

-See also What To Wear Turkey
+See also How To Wear A Small Scarf

 Diagnosing Pink Eye